 Asian Soybean Rust

-increased that we may eventually see some Asian soybean rust this
+increased that we may eventually see some Asian soybean rust this year in Iowa, although

-arrow next to soybean aphid in the upper right corner to change the map to
+to soybean aphid in the upper right corner to change the map to aphids.

 FOR YOUR CALENDAR